prodramp/DeepWorks/selfdrivingtech/streetscape.gl_demo/README.md

     - Copy all the files (0-frame.json and 0-frame.glb to 153-frame.glb) into the 2011_09_26 sub-folder
   - Create folder/subfolder name(s) 'nuscenes/v0.1' in the project root
     - Copy all the files (0-frame.json and 0-frame.glb to 153-frame.glb) into the v0.1 sub-folder
-- Your Prject Tree should look like as below
+- Your Project Tree should look like as below
   - index.html
   - kitti
     - 2011_09_26 (This folder should have total 156 files)